SteveBeckPersonal/TestDemoApp/readme.md

 ## Setup

-Ensure that the SQL Connection string in the appsettings files is set correctly to your instance of SQL.
+- Ensure that the SQL Connection string in the appsettings files is set correctly to your instance of SQL.
+- The application can be launched by setting a multi startup of the Demo_Solution.csproj and the WeatherService.csproj
-Otherwise the application should launch simply, and contract testing will work if the appsettings files are updated accordingly.
+- Contract testing will work if the appsettings files are updated accordingly.
-Pactbroker can be changed in the appsettings.json of the provider test project.
+- Pactbroker can be changed in the appsettings.json of the provider test project.

 # Contract Testing